 Coach the Employee on Organizational Culture and Company Swag

-To summarize, having a structured onboarding process will result in more loyal and motivated employees.
-The process of onboarding integrates the new employees into the company culture.
-Use the strategies covered here to improve your onboarding practices.
+Having a structured onboarding process will result in more loyal and motivated employees.
+The process of integrating new employees into the company culture is vital to improved retention.
+Use the strategies covered here in this article to improve your onboarding practices.

 Alice Berg is a blogger and a career advisor, who received a degree in Social Work and Applied Social Studies.
 Now she helps people to find their own way in life, gives career advice and guidance, helps young people to prepare for their careers.
 You can find Alice on Twitter.